-If you’re a radio station, Cleanfeed is an excellent way to send live audio back to your studio from an outside broadcast at a remote location.
+If you’re a radio station, Cleanfeed Pro is an excellent way to send live audio back to your studio from an outside broadcast at a remote location.

 This sort of thing that would, in the past, need expensive ISDN lines or other specialist radio equipment.
-Now with Cleanfeed it’s easy and economical to get a full quality stereo link back to your studio from anywhere with an Internet connection, and even two-way when you need it.
+Now with Cleanfeed Pro it’s easy and economical to get a full quality stereo link back to your studio from anywhere with an Internet connection, and even two-way when you need it.

 Now you can focus on the show; it could be a music event broadcast live on the radio, or host a discussion at a local cafe or bar with listener interaction.
 Let your creativity drive you, just follow our guide.